ClaudioESSilva/claudioessilva.github.io/content/post/2017-09-12-someone-is-not-following-the-best-practices-dbatools-and-pester-dont-lie.md

 </ul>
 How would you do that?
 ### Let me introduce to you - dbatools
-For those who don’t know, <a href="https://github.com/sqlcollaborative/dbatools/" target="_blank" rel="noopener">dbatools is a PowerShell module</a>, written by the community, that makes SQL Server administration much easier using PowerShell.
+For those who don’t know, [dbatools is a PowerShell module](https://github.com/sqlcollaborative/dbatools/), written by the community, that makes SQL Server administration much easier using PowerShell.
 Today, the module has more than 260 commands.
-Go get it (<a href="http://dbatools.io" target="_blank" rel="noopener">dbatools.io</a>) and try it!
-If you have any doubt you can join the team on the #dbatools channel at the <a href="https://dbatools.io/slack" target="_blank" rel="noopener">Slack – SQL Server Community</a>.
+Go get it ([dbatools.io](http://dbatools.io)) and try it!
+If you have any doubt you can join the team on the #dbatools channel at the [Slack – SQL Server Community](https://dbatools.io/slack).

 In this post I will show some of those commands and how they can help us.

-Disclaimer: Obviously this <strong>is not the only way</strong> to accomplish this request, but for me, is <strong>one excellent way!</strong>
+Disclaimer: Obviously this **is not the only way</strong> to accomplish this request, but for me, is <strong>one excellent way!**
 ### Get-DbaDatabase command
-One existing command on the dbatools swiss army knife is <a href="https://dbatools.io/functions/get-dbadatabase/" target="_blank" rel="noopener">Get-DbaDatabase</a>.
+One existing command on the dbatools swiss army knife is [Get-DbaDatabase](https://dbatools.io/functions/get-dbadatabase/).
 As it states on the command description
 <blockquote>The Get-DbaDatabase command gets SQL database information for each database that is present in the target instance(s) of SQL Server.
-If the name of the database is provided, the command will return only the specific database information.</blockquote>
+If the name of the database is provided, the command will return only the specific database information.
 This means that I can run the following piece of PowerShell code and get some information about my databases:

 ``` powershell